ambiot/micropython/ports/ameba/README.md

 ```
 Use help(ADC) to view more information about this class

-Note: There are only 7 units of ADC pins, they are
+Note: There are 7 units of ADC pins, they are
 |unit |  Pin
 |:----|:-----:
 | 0   |  PB_4